jghauser/papis.nvim/README.md

 - [ ] insert formatted references and bibliographies (using .csl)
 - [ ] tests
 - [ ] make more modular

-## Issues/Troubleshooting

-You can use `:checkhealth papis` for some basic troubleshooting.
-In addition, you can enable the `debug` module, which exposes the following commands and a log:

-- `PapisDebugGetLogPath`: Get the path to the log file
-- `PapisDebugFWStop`: Stops file watching for the current neovim instance.
-Helps if you want to use one particular instance to try things out, but have other neovim instances open on the system.
-- `PapisDebugFWStart`: Starts file watching for the current neovim instance

-Please open an issue when you find bugs!

-## Contributing

-I am quite new to programming and there's a million things that I want to improve and probably another million things that I *should* improve but don't yet know about.
-I'm more than happy about any contributions, ideas for improvements, ideas for new features, bug reports, and so on.
-If you have a cool idea for a new functionality you want to implement, I'd be happy to guide you through the process of creating a new module.
-PRs should be formatted with stylua and have emmydoc comments.